- About ORC

 - Objective 1-5: Advise the designated State agency and the designated State unit regarding activities carried out under this part and assist in the preparation of the State plan and amendments to the plan, applications, reports, needs assessments, and evaluations required by this part.

 - Objective 1-6: To the extent feasible, conduct a review and analysis of the effectiveness of, and consumer satisfaction with –The functions performed by the designated State agency; The vocational rehabilitation services provided by State agencies and other public and private entities responsible for providing vocational rehabilitation services to individuals with disabilities under the Act; and the employment outcomes achieved by eligible individuals receiving services under this part, including the availability of health and other employment benefits in connection with those employment outcomes.

 The Program and Planning Committee will support quality customer services, career planning and effective employment.

 Program and Planning Committee Activities

-- Activity 1 - Request the DSU to report the findings of the customer satisfaction survey for open and closed cases, annually or every two years as conducted.
+- Activity 1 - Request the DSU to have the Program and Planning Committee review the customer satisfaction survey and report changes as required by the WIOA regulation.
+DSU to report to the committee the findings of the customer satisfaction survey for open and closed cases annually or every two years as conducted.